-- Step 4 Mix the Ener-G egg replacer powder with 4 TBS of water and stir until well mixed and foamy.
+Mix the Ener-G egg replacer powder with 4 tbsp of water and stir until well mixed and foamy.

-- Step 6 Add 1/4 cup of gluten free flour mix plus the pea protein, cream of tartar, baking soda, and salt.
+Add 2 cups of gluten-free flour mix plus the pea protein (if using that method), cream of tartar, baking soda, and salt.

-- Step 9 Mix until it forms small little pieces of dough (see the picture within the blog post)
+Mix until the dough gets firm and crumbly (see the picture within the blog post).

-- Step 11 With your hands, form dough into walnut sized balls and roll them in the cinnamon and sugar mixture.
+With your hands, form dough into walnut-sized balls and roll them in the cinnamon and sugar mixture.

-- Step 14 If they don’t flatten naturally while baking, flatten them by pushing slightly with the bottom of a spatula and then allow them to cook for about 1 more minute.
+- If they don’t flatten naturally while baking, flatten them by pushing slightly with the bottom of a spatula and then allow them to cook for about 1 more minute.